altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Hmmm?
 You are right."<br/>

-Becker nodded.
+Becker nodded.<br/>

-He moved as he spoke sarcastically.
+He moved as he spoke sarcastically.<br/>

 "I heard that the regiment had been bolstered by many irregular troops...
 I looked forward to your grandiose achievement for the emperor."<br/>

 "...
 Irregular troops?
 We did hire some maids from the streets not long ago...
 You wish for them to help in attacking the fort?"<br/>

-Regis pretended to not understand what he meant.
+Regis pretended to not understand what he meant.<br/>

-After the hostile meeting ended.
+After the hostile meeting ended.<br/>

-Regis explained the documents to Becker.
+Regis explained the documents to Becker.<br/>

 The inspector wasn't dispatched here as a courier.
 He was here to audit the documents and make sure the orders are carried out.
-It was their job to report any issues to central.
+It was their job to report any issues to central.<br/>

 Regis thought it would take a lot of time to go through the huge amount of paper work...
-But Becker seemed uninterested and returned to his guest room surprisingly early.
+But Becker seemed uninterested and returned to his guest room surprisingly early.<br/>

 Sometime later--

-It was already evening, so candles were lit in order for Regis to sort out his documents.
+It was already evening, so candles were lit in order for Regis to sort out his documents.<br/>

-Someone knocked on his door as he did his admin work alone.
+Someone knocked on his door as he did his admin work alone.<br/>

 "Hmmm?
 Please come in..."<br/>

-The door was opened.
+The door was opened.<br/>

-The visitor was a girl with crimson hair.
+The visitor was a girl with crimson hair.<br/>

 "Evening, Regis."<br/>